sagemath/trac_to_gh/Issue 8693.md

 Keywords: quadratic forms, basis, automorphisms

-QuadraticForm::basis_of_short_vectors does not actually ensure the list of vectors it returns is a basis, it only assures that it spans a full rank sub-lattice.
+`QuadraticForm.basis_of_short_vectors()` does not actually ensure the list of vectors it returns is a basis, it only assures that it spans a full rank sub-lattice.

 In particular in the following example (E8):

 ```
 Q = QuadraticForm( matrix( [[2,0,0,0,0,0,0,1],